Corporate social responsibility

 Group companies are encouraged to focus their CSI activities around three themes:

-- Sustainable agriculture: This includes activities such as efforts to improve biodiversity and access to water, afforestation, programmes to prevent child labour, grants for agricultural research or training to help farmers optimise land yields by growing additional (non-tobacco) crops.
+- Sustainable agriculture and the environment: This includes activities such as efforts to improve biodiversity and access to water, afforestation, programmes to prevent child labour, grants for agricultural research and training to help farmers optimise land yields by growing additional (non-tobacco) crops.
 These initiatives are expected to complement the Group’s own agricultural, environmental and biodiversity conservation practices.

 - Civic life: This encompasses activities that aim to enrich public and community life, including supporting the arts and educational institutions, conserving indigenous cultures and restoring public spaces.